Breast milk contains immunological agents and other compounds that

-- Cuts, scratches, scrapes and burns/sunburns.
-Apply on the open wound to disinfect the area.
+Cuts, scratches, scrapes and burns/sunburns.
+Apply to the open wound to disinfect the area.
 Allow to air dry.

-- Cooking with breast milk.
-Many moms have started cooking with
+Cooking with breast milk.
+Many mothers have started cooking with

-their own breast milk.
+their breast milk.
 It might seem a bit strange, but why not replace a

 “breast milk recipe" and you can find many interesting recipes.
-Using
+Use

-expressed breast milk in breast milk recipes, just like you would cow’s
+expressed breast milk in breast milk recipes, just as you would cow’s